angarsky/diveintopython/learn/functions/partial_functions.md

 In this example, partial functions called `square` and `cube` are created using the `power()` function, with the exponent parameter set to 2 and 3, respectively.
 When `square(5)` is called, it returns 25, and when `cube(5)` is called, it returns 125.

-## Enhancing code readability with partial functions in python: tips and tricks
+## Enhancing code readability with partial functions in Python: tips and tricks

 One way to use partial functions is to reduce code duplication.
 For example, suppose we have two functions that compute the `average` of two numbers: